 The main intent of this data structure was to allow a DNO to share the limit value(s) it would typically use in its own studies of various conditions at various times of year.
 The assumption being that the sharing of those limits would enable folks submitting connection applications to have the best understanding of how a DNO might evaluate the application.

-It’s probably important to point out that the population of the data structure could be very simple:

-Nothing stopping a DNO from having only one cim:OperationalLimitSet associated with a transformer winding which covers the whole calendar year.

-Nothing stopping a DNO from putting a transformer nameplate rating value in ApparentPowerLimit.normalValue and not considering any other limiting ‘transformer circuit’ elements.
+It’s probably important to point out that the population of the data structure could be as simple as putting a transformer nameplate rating value in ApparentPowerLimit.normalValue and not considering any other limiting ‘transformer circuit’ elements.

 Note also that the ApparentPowerLimit object is not required for transformers whose reverse flow capability is declared unknown (via the gb:PowerTransformer.reverseFlowCapability attribute).